Tips and tricks

 x.open() # even though x.filter() might fail, this command can still be executed

-If the first line fails to execute in production, or if it is replaced, the second line will still be executed.
+If the first line fails to execute in authorized mode, or if it is replaced, the second line will still be executed.
 In this example, this will allow the analyst to open x even if the threshold is not met.

 Understanding this concept is important to ensure the correct design and supervision of scripts, thus preventing “gaps” in them that can later be misused.

-10. Be careful when referencing outcomes of previous steps in a script.#
+Be careful when referencing outcomes of previous steps in a script

-In a crandas script, you can either reference objects in the Virtual Data Lake or specific values, but not results of operations or arbitrary values.
+In a crandas script, you can either reference objects in the engine or specific values, but not results of operations or arbitrary values.
 In case you refer to the result of an earlier operation in a script or to an input of the analyst, the actual value of that result on the dummy data will be recorded.

 Suppose we want to perform the same filter on two different datasets.
 The value it is filtered on does not matter, as long as the filter is identical for both tables.
 As an example, take the code snippet below: